Solete1/WebTech-Marketplace/PRD.md

 - Storefront aspect, which allows users to select the product they are interested in and purchase it.
 - Each product posting has to have at least one picture, the price, the state of the article, a title, and a small description.
 - Website has to be visually appealing, which entails:
   1. Following a specific color scheme: black (#000000), white (#FFFFFF), dark green (#06402B), and light green (#E8FF8A).
   2. Using a consistent font:
     > Titles and subtitles: Peace Sans
     > Text: Helvetica World
     > Buttons: Agrandir Grand
   3. Including the logo (BM) in each page:
     > Title page: Under the main title
-> Every other page: bottom right corner
+    > Purchase and sell page: Bottom right corner
   4. Modifying the background color of buttons when the mouse is on them.
     > From light green (#E8FF8A) to white (#FFFFFF).

 ### List of 4–6 Intended Pages:
 - Homepage